caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 Drag-And-Drop
 ~~~~~~~~~~~~~

-you may drag and drop an item to some destination, however there is no
+You may drag and drop an item (such as a pv name aquired through get-info)
+to some destination, however there is no drag and drop possibility between
-drag and drop possible between Qt and X11.
-When using KDE you may drag
+Qt and X11.
+When using KDE you may drag and drop to a console.
+To simply
-and drop to a konsole.
-For simple cut and paste, you can call the pv info
+copy and paste you can call the pv info box and get the variable you want
-box and get the variable you want to paste.
+to paste.

 Main Window
 ~~~~~~~~~~~

-The main window of caQTDM present messages, a menu bar and a status bar.
+The main window of caQTDM presents messages, a menu bar and a status bar.
 The menu bar has the following items: